jkedra/jkedra.github.io/_drafts/ssh.md

 daily operations.
 For a regular access through multi-hops I would ideally have a simple version of ssh with an alias host.

+#### Magic Proxy

+You have seen the `ProxyCommand` already.
+From the documentation:
+_Specifies the command to use to connect to the server. [...]
+The command can be basically anything, and should read from its standard input and write to its standard output.
+It should eventually connect an sshd server running on some machine. [...] any occurrence of ‘%h’ will be substituted by the host name to connect, ‘%p’ by the port, and ‘%r’_

+Lets analyze an example:

+    ssh  -o 'ProxyCommand ssh -xaq hophost nc %h 22' ec2-user@target

+The ssh uses another ssh to connect to `hophost` host first (`ssh -xaq hophost`).
+The inner ssh runs `nc target 22` which means all standard input is redirected to port 22 of `target`.
+And it does the trick.
+The outer ssh continues the protocol on the standard input/output (effectively ignoring the `target`, using the username only) and proceeds with the authentication.
+So in our example we could actually run it this way, and still have it working:

+    ssh -o 'ProxyCommand ssh -xaq hophost nc target 22' ec2-user@

+:x

+What is worth of noting - the authentication key does not need to be located at the `bastion` host.
+Netcat (nc) just opens the connection but it is the outer ssh which does the authentication.
+The outer ssh runs at the initial, first node, not the bastion one.

     ssh -i XXAWS.pem -o 'ProxyCommand ssh -x -a -q bastion nc %h 22' ec2-user@10.10.21.186 ssh -i XXAWS.pem -o 'ProxyCommand ssh -W %h:22 bastion' ec2-user@10.10.21.186